inapptics/inapptics.github.io/_ios/sdkintegration/manual.md

   ##### Step 7:
-  Finally edit your `AppDelegate` file:
+  Finally, edit your `AppDelegate` file:

   1. Import the `Inapptics` module
   2. Initialize `Inapptics` in the `-application:didFinishLaunchingWithOptions:` method: